 PhD dissertations are extremely time intensive, and successful completion requires full time focus.
 It is expected that students who have reached candidacy (that is, successfully presented their dissertation proposal) will spend full time on their research for at least one academic year and will attend the majority of the SEOR departmental seminars throughout that period.

-The doctoral program is a 72 credit hour program; however, students entering with a master's degree in a related discipline may be given a reduction of credit up to 24 hours.
-Reduction of credit requires the approval of the program director or designee and the dean or designee of the school.
-They determine whether the credits are eligible for reduction of credit and applicable to the degree program and the number of credits to be reduced.
+The doctoral program is a 72 credit hour program; however, students entering with a master's degree in a related discipline may be given up to 24 transfer credits, AP.6.5.
+Transfer credit requires the approval of the program director or designee and the dean or designee of the school.
+They determine whether the credits are eligible for transfer, applicable to the degree program and the number of credits to be transferred.

 All decisions concerning the student’s course requirements and plan of study must be approved by the dissertation committee chair, as well as by the department’s doctoral coordinator.